This Is The Secret To The Success Of Everyone’s New Favorite Sex Therapist

 Each week, the relationship guru shares a 45-minute segment of a 3-hour therapy session, featuring a wide range of couples—some are wealthy, some are poor, some young, others grandparents.
 Through various voices, Perel hopes to offer up a “mirror” to those suffering the same issues at home.

-Audible, a subsidiary of Amazon, does not share metrics, but a rep confirms that Where Do We Begin is one of the fastest growing of its podcast catalog, currently topping their best seller list.
-It debuted at number 3 on the itunes.
+Audible, a subsidiary of Amazon, does not share metrics, but a rep confirms that Where Should We Begin is one of the fastest growing of its podcast catalog, currently topping their best seller list.
+It debuted at number 3 on the iTunes chart.

 In one episode, Perel talks with a lesbian couple in which one partner bemoans that the other’s fixation with their children leaves little room for her.
 In another, a husband and wife attempt to forge through the stages of anger following an affair.